12 Top Things to Do in Kingston, Ontario

 Updated Mar 23, 2023

-Author Bryan Dearsley lives in Ontario and visited Kingston most recently in the summer of 2022, and enjoyed a fun-filled walking tour of the city.
+Author Bryan Dearsley lives in Ontario, visited Kingston, and enjoyed a fun-filled walking tour of the city.

 Affectionately known among locals as "Limestone City," a title it earned for the building material of choice used in the construction of its many stately 19th-century homes, Kingston has much to commend it to international travelers and day-trippers alike.
 You'll find interesting things to do here throughout the year.